Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

 \subsection{BSDE for the CCR Price}

-We now address the question raised in Section \ref{sec2.8.2}: can we disentangle the clean pricing of a counterparty credit risky contract from the CRR pricing?
-Although this is true in the linear setup, where the price additivity is known to hold, the answer to this question is unlikely to be positive within a nonlinear framework.
+We now address the question raised in Section \ref{sec2.8.2}: can we disentangle the counterparty risk-free valuation of a credit risky contract from the CRR valuation?
+Although this is true in the linear setup where the price additivity is known to hold, the answer to this question is unlikely to be positive within a nonlinear framework.
 On the one hand, according to Proposition \ref{pro1}, the counterparty risky contract $(A^\sharp ,\cX)$ admits the following decomposition

-where the first component is not subject to the counterparty credit risk (although it may include the margin account) and thus it is referred to as the {\it clean} contract, whereas the second component is concerned exclusively with the CCR (see Definition \ref{expo} for the specification of the CCR cash flow $A^{\rm CCR}$).
-On the other hand, however, in a nonlinear framework, the price of the full contract $(A^\sharp , \cX )$ is unlikely to be equal to the sum of prices of its components appearing in the additive decomposition of the full contract.
+where the first component is not subject to the counterparty credit risk (although it may include the margin account) and thus it is referred to as the {\it counterparty risk-free} contract, whereas the second component is concerned exclusively with the CCR (see Definition \ref{expo} for the specification of the CCR cash flow $A^{\rm CCR}$).
+On the other hand, however, in a nonlinear framework, the price of the full contract $(A^\sharp ,\cX )$ is unlikely to be equal to the sum of prices of its components appearing in the additive decomposition of the full contract.

-To analyze this issue a bit further, let us assume that the underlying market model is sufficiently rich to allow for the replication of the full contract $(A^\sharp , \cX )$, as well as for the replication of its components $(A,\cX )$ and $(A^{\rm CCR},0)$.
-Of course, one could alternatively focus on the decomposition $(A^\sharp , \cX ) = (A,0) + (A^{\rm CCR},\cX )$ in which the trading adjustments (in particular, the margin account) are assumed to affect the CCR part, rather than the clean contract $(A,0)$.
-The choice of a decomposition should be motivated by practical considerations; one may argue that collateralization is a standard covenant in most contracts, not necessarily closely related to the actual level of the counterparty credit risk in a given contract.
+To examine this problem more closely, let us assume that the underlying market model is sufficiently rich to allow for replication of the full contract $(A^\sharp ,\cX )$, as well as for replication of its two components $(A,\cX )$ and $(A^{\rm CCR},0)$.
+Of course, one can alternatively focus on the decomposition $(A^\sharp ,\cX )=(A,0)+(A^{\rm CCR},\cX )$ in which the trading adjustments (in particular, the margin account) are assumed to affect the CCR part, rather than the counterparty risk-free contract $(A,0)$.
+The choice of a decomposition should be motivated by practical considerations; one may argue that collateralization is nowadays a standard covenant in most contracts, not necessarily directly related to the actual level of exposure to the counterparty credit risk in a given contract.